Introduction to adventure gear pack weight planning

 | 25โ35%+ | Heavy | Winter travel, long water carries, mountaineering approaches, photo or video projects. |

-These ranges are broad benchmarks.
+These ranges are broad benchmarks for planning, not hard limits.
 Safety, route conditions, weather, and personal comfort matter more than any single percentage target.

 A result is only helpful if it changes what you do next.
 Once you have your totals, look for the categories that move the number the most.
 For many hikers, the biggest fixed items are the pack, shelter, and sleep system.
 For travel, the biggest items may be shoes, electronics, or camera gear.
 For desert or shoulder-season routes, water is often the dominant variable.
 The best next step is usually not trimming tiny items one by one.
 It is identifying the one or two categories that can change meaningfully without compromising safety.